MAYHEM-Lab/Depot/README.md

 ```shell script
 ./deploy/cluster/clusterctl -k <key> -s <endpoint> create <entity> <cluster-name>
 ```
-4. The created cluster's Spark capacity can be managed by modifying the `spark-worker` deployment.
+4. The created cluster's Spark capacity can be managed by modifying the `spark-worker` deployment in the cluster's namespace.